Shelex/free-otp-api/README.md

 # Free otp code api

-Just one simple stupid endpoint to get specific sms for specific phone number to use in tests which involve a lot of otp codes.
+Get list of phone numbers and specific sms for specific phone number to use in tests which involve a lot of otp codes.

 <a href="https://otp.shelex.dev/docs"><img src="https://raw.githubusercontent.com/swagger-api/swagger.io/wordpress/images/assets/SW-logo-clr.png" height="50"></a>